Interpolation Conditions for Linear Operators and Applications to Performance Estimation Problems: Interpolation conditions for linear operators

 \subsection{Proofs of the main results}

-We show that the interpolation conditions are indeed necessary and sufficient to {$\LO{L}$}, {$\LOT{L}$} and {$\LOS{\mu}{L}$}-interpolabilities.
+We show that the interpolation conditions are indeed necessary and sufficient for $\LO{L}$, $\LOT{L}$, and $\LOS{\mu}{L}$-interpolability.
 The linear operator that we constructively propose in the nonsymmetric case is actually symmetric (resp. skew-symmetric) when we have the symmetric (resp. skew-symmetric) interpolation conditions.
-Moreover, as suggested by the interpretation given above of these conditions, showing their necessity is much easier than their sufficiency. \\
+As suggested by the above observations, proving their necessity is much easier than their sufficiency.